- View All

 The next generation of royalty saw the eldest Prince, William, marry Catherine, Duchess of Cambridge in 2011.
 Her matrimonial perfume included the fond floral tones of lily, jasmine and ylang-ylang.
 Lilies are traditionally associated with weddings and anniversaries, whilst jasmine is representative of romance – often used to create luxurious moon gardens, places of serenity, secrecy and sentiment.

-2018 will see two further royal weddings, with Prince Harry and Princess Eugenie set to marry their partners in the spring and autumn respectively.
-The perfumes chosen by the brides to infuse their happy memories has yet to be revealed – perhaps that is the most enthralling aspect of a love story; that anything can happen.
+2018 will see another royal wedding, with Princess Eugenie marrying her partner this October.
+The perfume chosen by the bride to infuse her happy memory has yet to be revealed – perhaps that is the most enthralling aspect of a love story; that anything can happen.